From Styles to Modes: The Missing Skill in Modern Leadership

 Chris prided herself on being collaborative.
 She was the kind of leader who asked, listened, and built consensus.
 It worked beautifully until the moment everyone started waiting for someone else to decide.

 Two floors down, Jordan was in a client meeting of a different kind.
-He worked for a marketing agency that helped organisations bring new products to market.
+He worked for a marketing agency that helped organizations bring new products to market.
 The client team had come in to test a campaign concept.

 The presentation started strong but soon stalled.
 The client’s lead looked at Jordan, unsure.